 We are affiliated with two sister churches here in Morgantown, each with their own active and independent congregations.
 Find out more about the CMA Chinese Church and the CMA Korean Church.

 The Perspectives Course on World Missions is a 15-week journey looking in-depth at the biblical, historical, cultural, and strategic aspects of God’s global plan to reconcile every nation, tribe, people, and tongue to Himself.
 Students learn from over 15 different instructors who will challenge and inspire with their wisdom and experience, opening eyes to a deeper vision of God’s mercy, greatness, and love.
-We will be hosting the 2nd Perspectives Course at CMA Church starting in late August of 2022.
+We are currently pursuing future opportunities to offer this course, which will depend on the interest of 25-30 people.
+If you are interested, let us know so we can count you “in” for a future opportunity!

 Brent’s first career was in forestry, and he became a believer while working in the mountains of North Idaho.
 His career path led him to an Alliance church in Prattville, AL, where he was baptized, discipled, and felt God’s call to missionary service.